Easy Swiss Meringue Buttercream with Pasteurized Eggs

 1 ½ teaspoons vanilla extract

 • Cut the sticks of softened butter into Tablespoon sized chunks.
-Add the butter to the mixer bowl while the mixer is on medium.
+Add the butter to the mixer bowl while the mixer is on medium speed.

 16 oz. salted butter

-• If you want to avoid air bubbles in your frosting, switch to the paddle attachment and mix on low for about 10 minutes.
+• If you want to avoid air bubbles in your frosting, switch to the paddle attachment and mix on low speed for about 10 more minutes.

 • For a brighter white frosting, add just a tiny drop of purple food coloring to balance out the yellow from the butter.
 Feel free to add white food coloring gel as well if you have it.